MetabolomicsHK/assayR/README.md

 ## Config file

-There are example config files with this package.
-To access them use a command like this:
+There is an example config file with this package.
+To access it use a command like this:

-    system.file("extdata/configs/pyrimidine.tsv", package = "AssayR")
+    system.file("extdata/configs/examples-maxC6.tsv", package = "AssayR")

-And to like the files available:

-    list.files(system.file("extdata/configs", package = "AssayR"))

 The format should be a tsv, as readable by `read.delim`, and the file should have the following columns: